 Key Farm Policy Issues For 2006

-As we head into 2006, there are many unresolved farm policy issues that will likely on the “front-burner” in the coming months.
+As we head into 2006, there are many unresolved farm policy issues that will likely be on the front-burner in the coming months.
 Depending on the course of action by USDA, Congress and others, some of these issues could have an impact on Midwest farm operators.
-Following are a couple of policy issues that were acted on late in 2005:
+Following are a couple of the key farm policy issues for 2006:

 The World Trade Organization (WTO) Ministerial meeting was held in Hong Kong in mid-December, as part of the continuing Doha Round of WTO trade negotiations.
-There were very few final policy agreements at the recent meetings.
-However, following are some items that were agreed upon: The three “main pillars” for the Doha Round of WTO negotiations are Export Competition, Market Access, and Domestic Support.
-Also, there will be an elimination of Export Subsidies by 2013.
-Finally, there is a deadline of April 30, 2006, to have models developed for proposed WTO revisions in tariffs, domestic support programs and export programs.
+There were very few final policy agreements at the recent WTO meetings; however, following are some items that were agreed upon:

 It was agreed that the three “main pillars” for the Doha Round of WTO negotiations are Export Competition, Market Access, and Domestic Support.
 They also agreed to an elimination of Export Subsidies by 2013, and a deadline of April 30, 2006, to have “Models” developed for proposed WTO revisions in tariffs, domestic support programs, and export programs.